NREL/rdtools/paper/paper.md

 to support reproducible technical analysis of PV time series data.
 The library aims to provide best practice analysis routines along with the building blocks for users to tailor their own analyses.
-In particular, PV production data across several years is evaluated to obtain rates of performance degradation and soiling loss.
-The algorithms employed by RdTools have been separately validated and shown to be accurate and robust when applied to field data.
+In particular, PV production data across several years is evaluated to obtain rates of performance degradation, soiling loss, and system availability.
+Documentation of the analysis algorithms implemented in RdTools have been separately published.

 # RdTools

-A typical RdTools analysis follows this process:
+A typical RdTools degradation and soiling analysis follows this process:

 1) Read in timeseries production and weather data
 2) Normalize the measured production using a naive expected energy model
 3) Filter out data that might bias the analysis results
 4) Aggregate data to reduce noise and scatter
-5) Analyze aggregated production to extract degradation and soiling rates
+5) Analyze aggregated performance to extract degradation and soiling rates

-RdTools offers a high-level `SystemAnalysis` class to simplify and standardize the process of running an end-to-end data analysis.
+RdTools offers a high-level `TrendAnalysis` class to simplify and standardize the process of running an end-to-end data analysis.
 The high-level interface does allow some customization of the analysis but defaults to best practice methods to encourage standardized and reproducible analysis.
-However, RdTools also provides access to the low-level analysis functions used by `SystemAnalysis` so users can construct fully customized analyses as needed.
+However, RdTools also provides access to the low-level analysis functions used by `TrendAnalysis` so users can construct fully customized analyses as needed.
 Although some of its functions are widely applicable to PV data analysis, RdTools currently focuses on PV system degradation analysis [@Jordan2018] and PV array soiling analysis [@Deceglie2018].
 Future releases will include